EvolEcolGroup/pastclim/.github/CONTRIBUTING.md

 You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
+We use [lintr](https://lintr.r-lib.org/index.html) for automatic linting of all pull requests via GitHub actions, so it is worth checking locally that you have fixed all lints before you make a PR.

 Lots of commenting in the code helps maintainability; so, if in doubt, always add an explanation to your new code.

 ## Code of Conduct
-Please note that the tidyverse project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please read the [Contributor Code of Conduct](CODE_OF_CONDUCT.md), which is based on the one from the tidyverse.
 By contributing to this project you agree to abide by its terms.